petertea96/Computer-Cluster-Help/README.md

 cd : Change the directory.
 Example : cd /global/home/hpcg1578/Peter

 cat : Print the contents of a file.
 Example:  cat namefile.txt
+ - Note: There are many other uses for this command as well.

 **4. How to transfer files from your computer onto the CAC directory (For windows):**

 One very amateur way of doing this is by downloading a program called WINSCP (note: This program is similar to FileZilla, if your're familiar with it.
-It can be used if you're a mac user.).
+Filezilla can be used if you're a mac user.).

-This program allows you to easily drag and drop files between the two directories.
+This program allows you to easily drag and drop files between your own computer directories to the directory on the Supercomputer.

+**Things you'll need to know:**

 Host name: login.cac.queensu.ca
 Port number: 22